Skip to content

 connection_name="gmail",

-identifier="user_123" #unique identifier for your connected account. can be replaced with your system's user ID
+identifier="user_123" # Replace with your system's unique user ID

 )